keycloak/keycloak-containers/server/README.md

 ## Misc

+### Specify frontend base URL

+To set a fixed base URL for frontend requests use the following environment value (this is highly recommended in production):

+* `KEYCLOAK_FRONTEND_URL`: Specify base URL for Keycloak (optional, default is retrieved from request)

 ### Specify hostname

+This environment variable is deprecated, use `KEYCLOAK_FRONTEND_URL` instead.

 To set a fixed hostname for Keycloak use the following environment value.
 This is highly recommended in production.